LaranjoTomas/Universe/Education/RSA/Everything.md

     - For QUIC using CUBIC: `\beta = 0.15`
 ### Advantages
 - Does not rely on RTT for cwnd growth.
-- Better suited for lossy, high-delay environments.
+- Better suited for lossy, high-delay environments (P2P).
 - Gradual growth and aggressive probing improve performance over large paths.
 ## TCP VEGAS
 ### Overview
 TCP Vegas is a **delay-based** congestion control algorithm.
-Unlike loss-based variants, it tries to detect congestion **before** packet loss occurs.
+Unlike loss-based variants, it tries to detect congestion **before** packet loss occurs, and instantly it decreases the window size.
+So, **TCP Vegas** **handles the congestion without any packet loss** occuring.
 ### Congestion Detection
 - Uses the difference: `diff = Expected Rate - Actual Rate`
 - Expected Rate = `Window Size / BaseRTT`